Ulises-NR/ApplyHub/README.md

 ## About The Project
 This is a job application management application.
 Authenticated users can securely store, manage, and organize their job applications with no limitations.
-All data is safely stored in Supabase, ensuring easy access and efficient tracking of application details across devices.
+All data is safely stored in Firebase, ensuring easy access and efficient tracking of application details across devices.

 ### Built With